sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/verilog_parser.md

 ### Methods

 - **processSignalFreeform(strVal, pDir, pType)**

 Processes a freeform string of code and extracts a list of signal records.

 - **processSignal(strVal, pDir, pType)**

 Processes a textual representation of a signal, returning a signal record dictionary.

 - **isNumber(strVal)**

 Determines if the provided string represents a number.

 - **getLeftRight(strVal)**

 Parses a SystemVerilog array range and returns the left and right bounds.

 - **getMax(strValA, strValB)**

 Returns the maximum value between two strings, preferring non-numeric strings.

 - **getMin(strValA, strValB)**

 Returns the minimum value between two strings, preferring non-numeric strings.

 - **arrayMerge(strValA, strValB, strName)**

 Merges two array ranges into a single range string.

 - **isRange(strVal)**

-  Checks if the string represents a SystemVerilog range.
+Check if the string represents a SystemVerilog range.

 - **isInterface(strVal)**

 Determines if the string represents an interface in module port definitions.

 - **getArrays(strVal)**

 Extracts SystemVerilog array range(s) from a string.

 - **removeArrays(strVal)**

 Removes array range(s) from a string.

 - **padRight(strVal, maxLen)**

-  Pads the string to the right to reach a specified maximum length.
+Pads spaces to the right of the string to reach a specified maximum length.

 - **getNameAndType(strVal)**

-  Splits a string into a type and name, useful for parsing port and parameter declarations.
+Splits a string into a type and name, which is helpful for parsing port and parameter declarations.

 - **removeMultiLineComments(strVal)**

 Removes multiline comments from a string.

 - **cleanString(string)**

 Cleans a string for parsing, which involves eliminating comments, flattening, and removing extraneous characters.

 - **parsePortsList(portStr)**

 Parses a list of ports from a string and returns a detailed list of dictionaries for each port.

 - **parseParametersList(paramStr)**

 Parses a list of parameters from a string and returns a detailed list of dictionaries for each parameter.

 ## Parser